 The receipt of subscription fee is initially recorded as deferred revenue.
 The Group satisfies its performance obligation by providing services throughout the estimated average user relationship period as the subscription period is generally perpetual.
 Revenue is recognized ratably over the estimated average user relationship period.
 The estimated average user relationship period is based on data collected from those paying users who have subscribed to podcast content.
 The Group estimates the average user relationship period for a podcast content to be the date a user subscribes to it through the date the Group estimates the paying user listens to the content for the last time.
 The determination of the estimated average user relationship period is based on the Group's best estimate that takes into account all known and relevant information at the time of assessment.
-The Group assesses the estimated average user relationship period.
-Any adjustments arising from changes in the estimated average user relationship period as a result of new information will be accounted as a change in accounting estimate in accordance with ASC 250 Accounting Changes and Error Corrections.
+The Group assesses the estimated average user relationship period as a result of new information will be accounted as a change in accounting estimate in accordance with ASC 250 Accounting Changes and Error Corrections.